Henley & Partners: St. Kitts and Nevis

 In 2006, the firm restructured St. Kitts and Nevis's citizenship-by-investment program, and obtained exclusive rights to market St. Kitts & Nevis worldwide.
 The company gave the country's government a $20,000 fee for every successful applicant for its passport program.
-Applicants for passports could either invest in real state on the islands or donate to the Sugar Industry Diversification Foundation (SIDF), a bank-owned investment vehicle set up in 2006 to invest on behalf of the St. Kitts and Nevis population.
-The contract between Henley and Partners and St. Kitts and Nevis ended in 2013.
+Applicants for passports could either invest $400,000 in real estate on the islands or donate $250,000 to the Sugar Industry Diversification Foundation (SIDF), a bank-owned investment vehicle set up in 2006 to invest on behalf of the St. Kitts and Nevis population.
+The St. Kitts and Nevis government outsourced its escrow services and application processing to Henley, as well as paid the company to promote the country's program internationally.
+The country gave the company "a wide range of powers and discretion."
+Henley was paid a 10% commission ($25,000) for every donation to the SIDF.